 Check the Set State page from the Developer Tools and browse the Current entities: listing for all available entities.

-- view (Optional): If yes then the entry will be shown as a view (tab) at the top.
+view (Optional): If yes then the entry will be shown as a view (tab) at the top.
 Groups that are set to

 - name (Optional): Name of the group.

 - icon (Optional): If the group is a view, this icon will show at the top in the frontend instead of the name.
 If the group is a view and both name and icon have been specified, the icon will appear at the top of the frontend and the name will be displayed as the mouse-over text.
 If it’s not a view, then the icon shows when this group is used in another group.

 - entities (Required): array or comma delimited string, list of entities to group.